Aclaris Therapeutics Inc (ACRS) Stock: A Look at the Analyst Recommendations - News Heater

 ACRS) stock’s latest price update

-Aclaris Therapeutics Inc (NASDAQ: ACRS)’s stock price has plunge by -1.66relation to previous closing price of 6.02.
-Nevertheless, the company has seen a -12.56% plunge in its stock price over the last five trading sessions.
+Aclaris Therapeutics Inc (NASDAQ: ACRS)’s stock price has plunge by -6.10relation to previous closing price of 5.90.
+Nevertheless, the company has seen a -6.42% plunge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-09-28 that Aclaris Therapeutics is a developer of kinome-based medicines for immune-inflammatory and oncology indications.
 The company’s platform, KINect, helps advance small molecules targeting kinases to replicate or improve the effects of expensive biologics.
 ACRS has a lead asset, zunsemetinib, in phase 2 trials for rheumatoid arthritis and psoriatic arthritis, with other assets in early stages.

 ACRS’s Market Performance